Backend Engines¶

 | Platform | Linux, macOS, Windows | Linux, macOS | Linux, macOS, WSL2 | Linux, macOS, WSL2 |

-Functional Forms¶
+Functional forms¶

 Each engine only accepts force fields whose functional_form is in its